Do you know how much patent renewal services cost?

 So what is the real cost of renewing a patent?

 It should be quite easy to answer how much the patent holder pays for the renewal service.
-The official fees are listed in each jurisdiction – logically the rest of the patent holders bill is simply for the renewal service.
+The official fees are listed in each jurisdiction and logically the rest of the patent holders bill is simply for the renewal service.
 However, few if any can tell how much is added to the official fees in their own portfolio.

 The primary cost item that all patent holders and IP law firms care about is the ‘renewal service fee’ because it is visible and transparent.
-However, we came to realize that the ‘renewal service fee’ is negligible compared to other cost elements when using a renewal service.
+However, we came to realise that the ‘renewal service fee’ is negligible compared to other cost elements when using a renewal service.

-We want to help patent holders and IP Law firms alike to understand what they pay for their existing providers.
-Typically, we run into nine types of fees when analyzing competing service providers.
+We want to help patent holders and IP Law firms alike to understand what they pay for with their existing providers.
+Typically, we run into nine types of fees when analysing competing service providers.
 The fees are tough to discern because it is common practice to consolidate these expenses into one annual fee.
 The nine most typical fees are:

 - Official fees